liskin/s2putty/README.txt

 Feedback, bug reports, comments, and questions can be e-mailed to
         pekangas@s2.org
+        risto.avila@utanet.fi (S60 5th ed touch UI)

-I can't promise to answer all e-mail, but will definitely read it all.
+We can't promise to answer all e-mail, but will definitely read it all.

 Mailing lists, downloads, and other information can be found at
         http://www.sourceforge.net/projects/s2putty/